Brooks shoes have a strong reputation in the running community. The general consensus is that you can’t go wrong with any Brooks running shoe.

 Although these features contribute to the slightly heavier weight of the shoe, many runners agree that it is worth it.

-You can’t really go wrong when you’re deciding between the Brooks Glycerin and Brooks Ghost running shoes.
+You can’t really go wrong when you’re deciding between the Glycerin and Ghost running shoes.

 Remember, there is no need to make sacrifices when you have advanced engineering and years of experience on your side, which is exactly what Brooks offers the running world.